ZakariasLaws/raid-constellation/README.md

 * -context: All submitted images will have _all_ of these contexts, meaning they can be stolen by predictors with _one or more_ matching contexts.
 * -target: The target activity identifier to send the result of the predictions to, printed to the screen when starting up a _target_ agent.
 * -dataDir: The directory of where the data to be transmitted is stored
-* -modelName: The type of model which should be used, see [Inference Models](#models) for availability.
-These models
+* -modelName: The type of model which should be used, see [Inference Models](#models) for availability
+* -batchSize: The number of images to send in each task (default is 1)
+* -endless: If set the source will keep submitting images forever, batchCount will be ignored (default is false)
+* -batchCount: The number of batches to send in total before exiting, ignored if endless is set to true (default is 100)
+* -timeInterval: The time to wait between submitting two batches, in milliseconds (default it 100)

-* -batchSize: The number of images to send in each task need to be added to the repository manually, as they can be very large.
+need to be added to the repository manually, as they can be very large.
 Only add the models which that specific device will use.
 Store model in `/tensorflow/tensorflow_serving/models/` in the TensorFlow **SavedModel** format, see [TensorFlow SavedModel](https://www.tensorflow.org/beta/guide/saved_model).